rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 }
 ```

+Because we have chosen a Rerun path hierarchy that does not exactly match the TF graph topology
+the values for the transforms at these paths need to be derived using TF on the client logging
+side at log-time.
+In the future, Rerun will support deriving these values in the viewer
+(see: [#1533](https://github.com/rerun-io/rerun/issues/1533) for more details), allowing all
+of this code to go away.

-Now, on each incoming log message, we want to use this mapping to update the transform
+For now, on each incoming log message, we want to use the mapping to update the transform
-at the timestamp in questions:
+at the timestamp in question:
 ```
 def log_tf_as_rigid3(self, path: str, time: Time) -> None:
     """Helper to look up a transform with tf and log using `log_rigid3`."""